Contact Us

 CAA Groups

-Aeromedical services provide critical assistance in demanding settings include inaccessible rural and remote regions.
+Aeromedical services provide critical assistance in demanding settings including inaccessible rural and remote regions.

 The skills and expertise of the flight teams, including doctors, paramedics and pilots working in this field of paramedicine face unique challenges.

-The Working Group has been established to develop a comprehensive knowledge base of this area of paramedic practice and augment the work undertaken in various regions across Australia and New Zealand.
+The Forum has been established to develop a comprehensive knowledge base of this area of paramedic practice and augment the work undertaken in various regions across Australia, New Zealand and Papua New Guinea.

 Ambulance Education Committee (AEC)